 Same sex marriage will of course raise all the same issues for couples contemplating their Wills and estate planning where either or both have children from former relationships or marriages.
 See our article: ‘Estate Planning Issues for Blended Families‘.

-Any couple who divorces should be aware that while divorce will not invalidate your will, it will revoke your former spouse as your Executor and will revoke any gift you have left them, except in very specific circumstances.
+Any couple who divorces should be aware that while a divorce settlement (Australia) will not invalidate your will, it will revoke your former spouse as your Executor and will revoke any gift you have left them, except in very specific circumstances.